-The bill also would allow the Secretary of the Interior to partition certain parcels of Indian lands with a large number of owners for sale at the request of the Indian tribe with jurisdiction over the land or any owner of an interest in the parcel.
+The act also would allow the Secretary of the Interior to partition certain parcels of highly fractioned Indian lands for sale at the request of the Indian tribe with jurisdiction over the land or any owner of an interest in the parcel.
 To partition the land, among other conditions, the Secretary must obtain the written consent of the Indian tribe with jurisdiction, any owner who has kept residence or operated a business (including a farm or ranch) on the land for the three years preceding the date of the request for partition, and the owners of at least 50 percent of the undivided interests in the parcel if at least one owner's undivided interest has a value in excess of \$1,500.
-The bill would impose a mandate on those interest owners not consenting to the partition.
-CBO estimates that the cost the mandate would impose on nonconsenting interest holders would be small.
-The interests involved are small, and all owners of interests in the partitioned land would receive compensation equal to at least the fair market value of their interest in land.
+The act would impose a mandate on those interest owners not consenting to the partition.
+The cost that the mandate would impose on nonconsenting interest holders would be small.
+The interests involved are small, and all owners of interests in the partition equal to at least the fair market value of their interest in land.